 employed with the city for an average of 10 years.
 As one of the most visible

-departments around town, our Street Department always has a check-list of tasks.
+departments around town, our Street Department always has a

 The day-to-day projects of the Street Department employees are widely varied.
 On